HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected virtual void EventNetworkConnected(HISPlayerEventInfo subtitlesInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_NETWORK_CONNECTED** is triggered.
 This event occurs whenever the network has been reconnected.

+#### protected virtual void EventCacheProgress(HISPlayerEventCacheProgress cacheProgress)
+Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_PROGRESS** is triggered.
+This event occurs whenever there is a process of caching a certain URL.
+It shows the progress data of the current cache operation.

+#### protected virtual void EventCacheURLAdded(HISPlayerEventCacheURL cacheURL)
+Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_URL_ADDED** is triggered.
+This event occurs whenever the current cache operation has finished of adding the URL to the cache.

+#### protected virtual void EventCacheURLRemoved(HISPlayerEventCacheURL cacheURL)
+Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_URL_REMOVED** is triggered.
+This event occurs whenever the current cache operation has finished of removing the URL from cache.

+#### protected virtual void EventCacheFlushed(HISPlayerEventInfo eventInfo)
+Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_FLUSH_FINISHED** is triggered.
+This event occurs whenever the cache data has been flushed.

 #### protected virtual void ErrorInfo(HISPlayerErrorInfo subtitlesInfo)
 Override this method to add custom logic when an error callback is triggered.
 Please, refer to the **HISPlayerError** list.